evolverine/intimacy-toolbox/_pages/about.md

 and hoping it could sometimes continue this way

-> ..."but I read this thing last night called the Coco Pledge, and it's giving me some ideas."
+> ..."but I read this thing last night called the Undistancing Pledge, and it's giving me some ideas."

->  "The Coco Pledge?"
+>  "The Undistancing Pledge?"

 >  "Yeah, it's...
 I'd say it's a bunch of values and assumptions around intimacy in times of COVID; it won't give us the magic formula, but I think it can start a good conversation.
 Shall we go through what we like and don't like about it, and see where that takes us?"

 >  "Sounds good.
 Shall I read it now?"

 >  "Yeah, it's not super long."

-### Why "COCO"?

-"Connection and communication in times of COVID-19"

 # About the resources